verekia/js-stack-from-scratch/README.md

 Code examples are available for each chapter, and you can run them all with `yarn && yarn start` or `npm install && npm start`.
 I recommend writing everything from scratch yourself by following the **step-by-step instructions** of each chapter.

-**Every chapter contains the code of previous chapters**, so if you are simply looking for a boilerplate project containing everything, just clone the last chapter and you're good to go.
+**Every chapter contains the code of previous chapters**, so if you are simply looking for a boilerplate project containing everything, go to the [JS-Stack-Boilerplate repository](https://github.com/verekia/js-stack-boilerplate) to download the final code of this tutorial.

-The code of this tutorial works on Linux, macOS, and Windows.
+The code provided works on Linux, macOS, and Windows.

 ## Table of contents